Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 of the storm moves through their area.
 Tornadoes are very short-lived (1d6×10 minutes), typically forming as part of a thunderstorm system.

+### Precipitation
-**Precipitation:** Roll d% to determine whether the precipitation is fog (01--30), rain/snow (31--90), or sleet/hail (91--00).
+Roll d% to determine whether the precipitation is fog (01--30), rain/snow (31--90), or sleet/hail (91--00).
 Snow and sleet occur only when the temperature is 30° Fahrenheit or below.
 Most precipitation lasts for 2d4 hours.
 By contrast, hail lasts for only 1d20